vagnerlands/GameEngine/README.md

 # GameEngine
 A complete Game Engine using best practices in C++ and OpenGL.
 The design is also extensible for DirectX.
 This is the first part of a personal project.
 # Attention
-This first compiles only under Debug/x86.
+This first compiles only under Debug/x86 and Release/x86